flux-framework/flux-core/doc/man1/flux-shell.rst

   name without the ``RLIMIT_`` prefix, e.g. ``core`` or ``nofile``.
 Users should not need to set this shell option as it is handled by commands like ``flux-mini``.

+**taskmap**
+  Request an alternate job task mapping.
+This option is an object consisting of required key ``scheme`` and optional key ``value``.
+The shell will attempt to call a ``taskmap.scheme`` plugin callback in the shell to invoke the alternate requested mapping.
+If ``value`` is set, this will also be passed to the invoked plugin.
+Normally, this option will be set by the ``flux mini --taskmap`` option.

 SHELL INITRC
 ============